 Also of interest is that San Luis Obispo has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about San Luis Obispo is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+San Luis Obispo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in San Luis Obispo is English.
 Other important languages spoken here include Spanish and Chinese.